rjferguson21/big-bang/charter/packages/istio/Architecture.md

 ### Monitoring

 Monitoring is enabled by default in the Istio [values.yaml](https://repo1.dso.mil/platform-one/big-bang/apps/core/istio-controlplane/-/blob/main/chart/values.yaml#L21-22) to automatically capture metrics from the monitoring packages.
+Since Istio 1.5, standard metrics are directly exported by the Envoy proxy.
+For a list of metrics, see [Istio Standard Metrics](https://istio.io/latest/docs/reference/config/metrics/#metrics) and [Istio Observability](https://istio.io/latest/docs/ops/best-practices/observability/).

+Grafana (part of the monitoring packages) is a standalone component of Big Bang that can provide dashboards to show monitoring data.
+For more information, see Big Bang's [Grafana docs](https://repo1.dso.mil/platform-one/big-bang/apps/core/monitoring/-/tree/main/docs#grafana) and [Visualizing Metrics with Grafana](https://istio.io/latest/docs/tasks/observability/metrics/using-istio-dashboard/).

 ### Healthchecks